ReenigneArcher/test/_posts/2023-10-28-using-github-secrets-in-prs-from-forks.md

 ensure that your code works with real services.

 ## The Problem
-But, what happens when an external contributor opens a pull request on your project?
+But what happens when an external contributor opens a pull request on your project?
 Your secrets won't be available to the workflow, and most likely it will fail.
 The default GitHub token will also have read-only access.

 Suddenly, you may find yourself in a situation where you can't run your workflow, tests, etc. This can be frustrating,